 As of February 1, 2010, Baltimore County began implementing Maryland’s Extended IFSP Option.
 This option allows families of children who have received BCITP services and are eligible for preschool special education services, the choice to continue to receive services through an IFSP or to begin receiving services through an IEP.
-If the family chooses to continue services on an IFSP, the family may choose to continue to receive those services until the child turns four, providing that the child remains eligible.
+If the family chooses to continue services on an IFSP, the family may choose to continue to receive those services until the beginning of the school year following the child’s fourth birthday, providing that the child remains eligible.
 For more Information please contact your service coordinator or our Single Point of Entry office at 410-887-2169.

-Baltimore County Infants and Toddlers Program’s mission is to support families within their communities as they facilitate their children’s learning and development.
+Baltimore County Infants and Toddlers Program staff support families within their communities as they facilitate their children’s learning and development.

-Service providers, interagency and community partners collectively demonstrate their commitment to this mission by the following actions:
+Service providers, interagency and community partners provide services in the following ways:

-Developing partnerships with community organizations and professionals to provide access to comprehensive community based experiences for families; and
+Developing partnerships with community organizations and professionals to provide access to comprehensive community based experiences for families.

 Single Point of Entry staff members will request initial information over the phone.